Gorilla Mind Energy Drink Review: Overhyped?

 Sodium benzoate is a synthetic preservative.

-We do not currently recommend Gorilla Mind Energy Drink due to the additive ingredients highlighted in this section.
+We do not currently recommend Gorilla Mind Energy Drink due to the inactive ingredients highlighted in this section, and the inclusion of Alpha GPC.

 Does it Cause Side Effects?